-- and a CRC-P application must have among its applicants at least: - (c) two Australian Industry Entities; (including at least one SME); and - (d) one Research Organisation. - 28.
-Applications must demonstrate the ability to at least match (in cash or in-kind) the level of CRC Programme Funding requested and provided.
-Cash Contributions, particularly from industry, will be viewed favourably and may result in an application for funding being deemed more suitable. - 29.
-Any organisation named by the Workplace Gender Equality Agency as an organisation that has not complied with the Workplace Gender Equality Act 2012 cannot be part of an application. - 30.
+- 27. Applications for CRCs will be submitted on behalf of a group of applicants who have agreed to collaborate. - 28.
+A CRC application must have among its applicants at least one: - (a) Industry Entity; and - (b) Research Organisation. - 29.
+Applications must demonstrate the ability to at least match (in cash or in-kind) the level of CRC Program Funding requested and provided.
+Cash Contributions, particularly from industry, will be viewed favourably and may result in an application for funding being deemed more suitable. - 30.
+Any organisation named by the Workplace Gender Equality Agency as an organisation that has not complied with the Workplace Gender Equality Act 2012 cannot be part of an application. - 31.
 Applicants who have been Participants of a CRC-P that has completed its funding period will not be excluded from applying under the CRC stream.
-However, where the proposed Activity of the CRC, as outlined in the application, would duplicate a Project funded under a CRC-P, this will not be considered eligible.
-This does not exclude the consideration of Activities based on the outputs or outcomes of a Project funded under a CRC-P. - 31.
-An application must demonstrate the ability to undertake the Essential Activities as outlined in clauses 38 and 40.
+However, where the proposed Activity of the CRC, as outlined in the application, would duplicate a project funded under a CRC-P, this will not be considered eligible.
+This does not exclude the consideration of Activities based on the outputs or outcomes of a project funded under a CRC-P. - 32.
+An application must demonstrate the ability to undertake the Essential Activities as outlined in clause 39.